simplicitesoftware/documentation/docs/versions/_legacy/v2-6-2/upgrading.md

-In the particular case of the JBoss application server it is recommended to stop the server, cleanup its work and tmp folders (this can be acheived using the clearservercache ANT task) and restart it (a cleanup of the Simplicité&reg; cache dir may also a good idea, this can be acheived using the clearcachedir ANT task).
+In the particular case of the JBoss application server it is recommended to stop the server, cleanup its work and tmp folders (this can be acheived using the clearservercache ANT task) and restart it (a cleanup of the Simplicit&eacute;&reg; cache dir may also a good idea, this can be acheived using the clearcachedir ANT task).